HilalAyaz/HilalAyaz/README.md

 # Hi there, I'm Hilal! 👋

 I'm a passionate Full Stack Web/Software Developer with a focus on building MERN stack applications.
-I may not have extensive experience yet, but what I lack in experience, I make up for in passion and drive to learn.
+While I may not have a vast amount of experience, I am eager to make up for it with my strong work ethic, a thirst for knowledge, and a commitment to improvement.
+I believe that with dedication and effort, I can overcome any challenges and continue to progress in my chosen field., I make up for in passion and drive to learn.
 I am deeply passionate about creating responsive and beautiful websites using modern technology, and I am constantly seeking to improve my skills and knowledge in this field.

 - 🔭 I'm currently working on building MERN stack apps.
 - 🌱 I'm actively learning and expanding my skills in MERN Stack Development.